-MOOD CHANGES-Normal, but if severe or concerns for worsening anxiety or depression, please address with your providers.
+MOOD CHANGES-Normal, but if they are severe or you have concerns for worsening anxiety or depression, please address with your providers.

 AT WILMINGTON HEALTH, we understand the excitement that comes with purchasing items for you and your baby.
 That's why we've compiled a basic list of recommended items to help steer you in the right direction.